mfwolffe/mfwolffe.github.io/_pages/music.md

         I continued taking auditions throughout high school, so while my classmates at MHS were busy competing over AP qualifiers, I was traveling for performances.
 I remember during my sophomore year of high school, a friend's mother told me that I needed to stop focusing on music, otherwise I wouldn't get into any colleges.
 When my senior year rolled around though, I was honored to reeceive a New Jersey Governor's Award in Arts Education, followed by the William R. Kenan Jr. Music Scholarship, a four year, full scholarship to the University of North Carolina at Chapel Hill.
         </p>
         <p>
-          At UNC I studied under retired principal trombonist of the North Carolina Symphony, Michael Kris.
+          During my time at UNC, I studied under retired principal trombonist of the North Carolina Symphony, Michael Kris.
 I performed frequently with the Symphony Orchestra, Wind Ensemble, Brass Quintet, Tuba/Euph Quartet, Sackbut Ensemble, and trombone choir.
 I also played in a local brass band, and in festivals during the summers.
 Thanks to professor Kris, I was able to explore the world of historically informed performance, learning and performing on instruments such as the Sackbut and Ophicleide.
         </p>
      </div>
      <div>